- Called "Skydweller," the pilotless solar-powered plane can fly for 90 days while watching military ships below.

 “When we remove the cockpit, we are enabling true persistence and providing the opportunity to install up to about 400 kilograms of payload capacity,” Skydweller CEO Robert Miller told New Scientist.

-According to reports, the plane’s 72-foot wingspan will carry a long strip of solar panels so that it can stay in the skies for up to 90 days.
+According to reports, the plane’s 72-meter wingspan will carry a long strip of solar panels so that it can stay in the skies for up to 90 days.
 Skydweller will also use hydrogen fuel cells to boost performance and serve as a backup power source during bad weather.
 The idea is that the plane will act as a surveillance tool and possibly a communications platform.
 With long flight times, it could keep a watchful eye on ships on patrol.